-From Saga Station, take Saga City Bus No. 6 or 7 to the Saga Castle Ruins (佐賀城跡) stop (about 10 minutes), or walk about 25 minutes to reach the castle.
+From Saga Station, take Saga City Bus No. 6 or 7 to the Saga Castle Ruins (佐賀城跡) stop (approximately 10 minutes), or walk for about 25 minutes to reach the castle.

 Saga Castle

-Saga Castle (佐賀城, Saga-jō) stands out as one of Japan’s most distinctive flatland castles.
-Unlike typical castles built on stone bases, Saga Castle was surrounded by earthen ramparts and hidden by trees—earning it the nickname “Submerged Castle.”
-Its wide moats, some stretching over 80 meters, add to the majestic setting.
-Originally a fortified village held by the Ryuzoji clan, it was rebuilt by Nabeshima Naoshige in the early 1600s and remained in the family until the Meiji Restoration.
+Saga Castle (佐賀城, Saga-jō) is a remarkable example of a flatland castle, distinguishing it from typical Japanese castles, which are often built on stone foundations.
+Instead, Saga Castle was surrounded by large earthen ramparts and obscured by trees, earning it the nickname "Submerged Castle."
+The castle’s expansive moats, some reaching over 80 meters in width, enhance the grandeur of its setting.
+Originally a fortified village held by the Ryuzoji clan, the castle was rebuilt in the early 1600s by Nabeshima Naoshige, who made it the center of the powerful Nabeshima clan’s rule.
+The castle remained in the family’s hands until the Meiji Restoration, when it was dismantled during the modernization efforts.

-The highlight today is the impressive 2,500 m² reconstruction of the main palace, completed between 2001 and 2004.
-Made using four types of wood and over 700 tatami mats, it’s considered Japan’s largest wooden castle restoration.
-The restored structure now houses the Saga Castle History Museum, where visitors can explore samurai heritage, castle life, and local history through interactive exhibits and English-friendly displays.
-Entry is free, with optional donations, and includes a complimentary audio guide.
+Today, the castle’s crown jewel is the stunning 2,500 m² reconstruction of the main palace, completed between 2001 and 2004.
+Using four different types of wood and more than 700 tatami mats, it holds the distinction of being Japan’s largest wooden castle restoration.
+The reconstructed palace now serves as the Saga Castle History Museum, offering a deep dive into the region’s samurai heritage, the daily life within the castle, and its rich local history.
+Interactive exhibits, coupled with English-friendly displays, ensure an engaging experience for all visitors.
+Admission is free, with optional donations, and includes access to an informative audio guide to enhance the visit.

 Hours and Fees